sean-attewell/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are designed for specific screen sizes.
+In adaptive websites, care is only given to specific designs at certain break points.
+A responsive website on the other hand should be able to fit a full range of screen sizes.
+Responsive layouts combine features of fixed, adaptive, and fluid websites together into one seamless experience.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first implies you will design and code for a mobile device first and expand layout or features as you gain more screen space toward desktop.
+In desktop first you will design and code for a desktop monitor first, before reducing the layout and features as your screen space becomes more limited toward mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Rem units refer to the root font size.
+Setting the root font size to 62.5% in the HTML tag means that you’re setting it to 62.5% of 16px (which is the typical default browser font-size), so the resulting default is 10px.
+This means 1.6rem is now equal to 16px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessors can extend the functionality of CSS, and allow your CSS to be more ‘DRY’.
+You can use all standard CSS syntax, as well as additional features.
+These allow you to nest your code in a way that resembles the HTML, as well as store variables and implement things resembling functions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favourite is mixins because it can save a lot of time when you have repetitive commands as with flexbox.
+I also like importing because it makes for a much cleaner way of coding, but it gives me some trouble when you are picking up a project and it isn’t intuitive how the author has broken up the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.